 So i got this shiny new blog.
 Not to be confused with my largely functional old blog at butthedevil.blogspot.com.
 This new blog will one day be a proper superset of the old blog starting from now.
 So if you want it all from me, come here.

 To be completely frank i am moving to wordpress mostly because Robin from Casa Robino in Am*dam sort of suggested it.
 Robin is clever and i love my interpretation of his digital nomadism And it is probably better to move away from a Google format.
-And i love the that the reader counter is built right into the dashboard, which i know for the VIS website on WordPress.
+And i love the that the reader counter is built right into the dashboard.

 I thought i would include in this initial post an old piece of writing of mine, which the Commonwealth Attorney in my trial last month tried to use as evidence i had terrorist inclinations [hey and that is after i edited out the really dicey stuff.]
 If this does something for you than i would invite you to comment on this post and come back regularly. if you read this and feel weird and uncomfortable, then i am happy.
 But you should probably not bother to return.